Long Term Expat

 Why rush into a purchase?
 With most motorbike rental shops charging around $45 per month for an entry-level motorbike, take a few months to get used to driving in Vietnam.
 Go for weekend trip out to the countryside to see if touring is something you’ll want to be able to do.
 Carry a passenger or two.
 Switch between bikes to get a feel for what suits you.
 The best way to evaluate the features you will need from a motorbike is to live with one for a month or two.

 Again, yes, and no. Like anything, you get what you pay for.

-If you rent from a low quality firm that tries to be competitive by offering the cheapest rental possible, then it is likely you will have problems.
+If you rent from a low-quality firm that tries to be competitive by offering the cheapest rental possible, then it is likely you will have problems.
 The bikes in these places are often very low quality, badly serviced and maintained, and the customer care level is very low.
-We often have people switching to us after having ‘3 different bikes break down’ or being ‘fed up of driving a death trap’.
+We often have people switching to us after having ‘3 different bikes break down’ or being ‘fed up with driving a death trap’.

 Take a look at our bikes

 You are now informed on the differences between renting vs buying a motorbike.
 The choice is yours.
 Good luck and safe driving.